coverclock/com-diag-tesoro/README.md

 Hazer is built on top of another of my projects, Diminuto, a C-based systems programming library.

+# Platforms

+My Hazer GNSS work has been hosted on Raspberry Pis running Raspbian (including a pi-top \[3\] laptop), on an Intel Celeron palmtop running Ubuntu MATE, or on an ancient Intel i686 netbook running Linux Mint.
+See the Hazer repo's README for a long list of GPS, GNSS, and IMU devices used with Hazer.

-Most of my Hazer work has been hosted on Raspberry Pis running Raspbian, both for the mobile rover units that collect the GNSS and IMU data in the field, and for a fixed base stations that transmits differential corrections.
-My OSM tile server is also hosted on a Raspberry Pi, running Ubuntu Linux, with a two terabyte (2TB) Solid State Disk (SSD) in additon to its root 128GB SD card.
-The visualization portion of Tesoro has been tested with FireFox on a x86_64 Ubuntu system, and with FireFox, Chrome, and Safari on a x86_64 Macintosh running MacOS Catalina.
+My OSM tile server is hosted on a Raspberry Pi, running Ubuntu Linux, with a two terabyte (2TB) Solid State Disk (SSD) in additon to its boot/root SD card.

+The visualization portion of Tesoro has been tested with FireFox and Chrome on a x86_64 Ubuntu system; with FireFox, Chrome, and Safari on a x86_64 Macintosh running MacOS; on Safari on an iPad and an iPhone 7 running iOS, and on Chrome on a Google Pixel 4 running Android 11.

+The server-side JavaScript portion of Tesoro has been run on any platform I had handy that runs a recent version Node.js.
+Currently it's running 24x7 on another Raspberry Pi.

 # Directories